 - Fish and omega 3 fatty acids

-In summary, the root of endometriosis is likely to be a combination of retrograde menstrual flow, other risk factors, and circumstances suitable for its development such as immune system imbalances, high levels of pro-inflammatory markers, and relative oestrogen excess.
-Relative oestrogen excess can be associated with heavier menstrual volume increasing likelihood of retrograde flow, and shorter menstrual cycle length (4).
+In summary, the root of endometriosis is likely to be a combination of retrograde menstrual flow, other risk factors, coupled with circumstances suitable for its development such as immune system imbalances, high levels of pro-inflammatory markers, and relative oestrogen excess.
+Relative oestrogen excess can be associated with heavier menstrual volume, increasing likelihood of retrograde flow, and shorter menstrual cycle length (4).

-While a clear cause of endometriosis remains elusive, it of course proves difficult to treat the condition at its root.
-However, there are many strategies which can help to manage this complex condition such as improving immune function, reducing inflammation, balancing hormone health, and supporting optimal liver function to ensure metabolism of hormones, alongside additional support to help manage any presenting symptoms.
+Whilst a clear cause of endometriosis remains elusive, it proves difficult to treat the condition at its root.
+However, there are many strategies that can help to manage this complex condition, such as improving immune function, reducing inflammation, balancing hormone health, and supporting optimal liver function to ensure metabolism of hormones, alongside additional support to help provide symptomatic relief.

 Signs and symptoms